QAM-ATC/Infrastructure/README.md

 # QAM ATC

 ## Infrastructure
 This group was build with the intent of developing a trading architecture for future members to adopt and utilise.
+As such the core focus of this repository is the section on How do we build a Trading bot.

 ## 1. Resources
 ####  Covers: